-Luckily for us, Maria has instructions on how to create the fanciest citrus peel spiral.
+Luckily for us, Maria C. Hunt – the author of this recipe – has instructions on how to create the fanciest citrus peel spiral.
 Here goes… “Start with a firm lemon, lime, or orange for your garnish; it’s impossible to zest old or mushy fruit.
 Although there are several types of zesters on the market, I prefer the German-made Rosle citrus zester; it makes large, thick strips of zest as well as tiny wisps to float in your drinks.
 Pressing firmly, hold the zester at an angle and run it across the surface of the fruit, starting at one point and making a slow steady path around the fruit.

 “To create a spiral, twirl a 4- to 5-inch length of zest around a plastic drinking straw.
 Wrap the spiral in plastic wrap to hold it tight, then immerse the spiral in a cup of ice water.
 After thirty minutes, you will have a curlicue worthy of Shirley Temple.”

 - 1 ounce Campari

 - 1 ounce sweet vermouth